Tax Refund Calculator 2026

 • Estimated quarterly tax payments (Form 1040-ES)

-• Extension payments made with Form 4868
+• Extension payments (Form 4868)

 • Excess Social Security tax withheld